Morrisville 101 is our annual citizen's academy held for the residents of Morrisville. This is a free class for citizens 16 years of age and up.

 Oil must be free from food particles and needs to be in a container with a screw on lid.

-Grown with Me Tree is a program in which Morrisville parents who have a child under 12 months of age may receive a free sapling to plant in their yard to honor their newborn and commemorate Arbor Day.
+Grow with Me Tree is a program in which Morrisville parents who have a child under 12 months of age may receive a free sapling to plant in their yard to honor their newborn and commemorate Arbor Day.
 Pick up your free sapling at the Planning Department's table at Springfest.
 No registration is required; saplings will be distributed on a first come, first served basis.
+Questions about this program?
+Contact Kari Grace at email@example.com or 919-463-6194.